Reflection, Imitation, Experience

 IIT Factor: IIT had common print media coverage on Kejriwal.
 Kejriwal went to jail; IIT stopped tagging their beloved student.

-Expectation on high and Fuss: Wanna see?
-Here are six day reaction story on Kejriwal.
+The expectation on high and Fuss: Wanna see?
+Here are six-day reaction story on Kejriwal.

 “ Day 1: I love Kejriwal.